seohyun2021/Genomics-R/README.md

 I've done this to summarize JHU "genomic data science" in Coursera.

-In my point of view, R is a very powerful tool for students who want to understand genomic data in statistical way and it can save time to focus on other important work in the lab.
+In my point of view, R is a very powerful tool for students who want to understand genomic data in statistical way and it can save a lot of time for people to focus on other important works in the lab.

 1. RNA-seq.rmd
 2. DNA-methylation.rmd